rkitover/windows-dev-guide/README.md

 basic level, that is, you can expect `>`, `>>` and `|` to redirect files and commands like you would expect, for **TEXT** data. `LF` line ends will also generally get rewritten to `CRLF`, and sometimes an extra `CRLF` will be added to the end of the file/stream.
-See the [git section](#setting-up-and-using-git) for some ways to deal with this when needed.
+See [here](#dealing-with-line-endings) for some ways to deal with this in git repos.
 You can also adjust line endings with the `dos2unix` and `unix2dos` commands.

 The `>` redirection operator is a shorthand for the `Out-File` command.

-**DO NOT** redirect binary data, instead have the utility you are using save the file directly.
+**DO NOT** redirect binary data, instead have the utility you are using write the file directly.

 The `<` operator is not yet available.